anderson-aristotle/js-modules-study/study.md

 ### IIFEs

-> An IFFE (pronounced "iffy") is an Immediately Invoked Function Expression.
+> An IIFE (pronounced "iffy") is an Immediately Invoked Function Expression.
 A undressed, unembellished, inline module:

 ```js